handy1928/mpv/README.md

 Personally added in scripts:

 * Show all Tracks (Video, Audio, Subtitles) in one uosc menu.
-* Added Bitrate shown in Track view loaded via MediaInfo. ([MediaInfo CLI](https://mediaarea.net/en/MediaInfo/Download/Windows) has to be installed)
+* Added Bitrate shown in Track view loaded via MediaInfo.
 * Added ability to sort by key length in M-x keybind menu.
 * Script to calculate the diffrence between 2 times and copy to clipboard. (my workflow: 2 mpv windows open Ctrl+c in 1 to copy the time.
 Ctrl+v in 2 to get the diffrence of both times in clipboard)
 * Every Keybind is in the uosc Menu
 * Ability to disable creating thumbnails
 * Abitlity to scroll on Buttons.
 For example to cycle audio and subtitle tracks.
+* run python for keypress

 ## Shaders
 - [nlmeans](https://github.com/AN3223/dotfiles/tree/master/.config/mpv/shaders) - Highly configurable and featureful denoiser.